Learning Groups

 2. When you want to say something, raise your hand.

-3. Do your best to refocus quickly.
-If you are chatting with a partner or group, if something is funny, if there is a larger discussion – enjoy and participate, but then refocus promptly.
+3. If you are chatting with a partner or group, if something is funny, if you’ve had a break time, enjoy and participate, but then do your best to refocus promptly.

 Distractions: